Electric Yerevan: Armenian-Russian relations

 In 2015 the relations between the two countries turned sour, which stems from Armenia becoming outspoken about Russia due to its increased arm sales to Azerbaijan during the ongoing Nagorno-Karabakh conflict.
 Also despite joining Russia's Eurasian Economic Union in January 2015, Armenia's economy has stalled and declined.
 For example during the first half of 2015, Armenia’s exports to Russia declined by 35% compared with the same period in 2014.
 Financial transfers from Russia have declined sharply.
 In August 2015 private remittances from Russia to Armenia underwent a 49% decline by comparison with the same period in 2014, falling from $147.8 to $71.3 million - a trend continued into 2016.
 The reduction of remittance linked income to Armenia's population has negatively impacted the nations economy by resulting in a decline in retail trade.
-Russia's economic trouble is a result of Western sanctions imposed because of Moscow's annexations of Crimea and involvement in Ukraine.
+Russia's economic trouble is a result of international sanctions imposed because of Moscow's annexations of Crimea and involvement in Ukraine.

 Post-Soviet era electricity privatization

 Inter RAO is a parastatal company where the Russian government owns 52.68 percent of the company's shares.
 Inter RAO uses a parallel integrated grid which synchronizes the electric generators across the Caucasus and Central Asia.
 The connectivity of the grid provides coordination between the electric generators and allows shortfalls in one area to be made up with surpluses from another.
 While the grid increases the quality and reliability of electricity, it does raise security concerns to nations.

 Electric Networks of Armenia (ENA) holds an exclusive license to distribute electricity in Armenia, doing so at tariffs approved by Armenia’s Public Services Regulatory Commission.
 ENA had been acquired by Russian Inter RAO UES in 2006.
 ENA justified the acquisition by stating the company had no other way of paying off over $250 million in debt caused by the inefficiencies in Armenia's outdated energy infrastructure.

-An audit of the company’s 2013 finances had showed losses of about $94 million, putting the company on the brink of bankruptcy.
+An audit of the company’s 2013 finances showed losses of about $94 million, putting the company on the brink of bankruptcy.
 Concurrently, a 2013 World Bank report stated that the power sector in Armenia was under financed and that even raising tariffs would not cover increasing costs.
 On the other side, different media, international organizations and reports by RAO UES itself had mentioned corruption and mismanagement within ENA.
 In this regard, it has been pointed out that the latest hike could be afforded by the middle class but the underlying reasons for protest actually stemmed from a sense of mistrust in the government due to the perceived corruption and mismanagement.